Selindek/spring-data-jpa-acl/acl/README.md

 ## @AclLinkRole

 Let's assume we have a chat server where users can register themselves into chat-rooms and can write messages and responses to other messages.
-We also want to grant some kind of moderator rights to a few user in these groups, who will gain special rights to that group: let's say they can edit or delete messages.
-But we don't want to allow other members of this chat-room to know who are the moderators.
+We also want to grant some kind of moderator rights to a few users in these groups, who will gain special rights to that group: let's say they can edit or delete messages.
+But we don't want to allow other members of this chat-room to know who are these moderators.
 The moderators should be stored a collection-property in the chat-room entity, annotated with `@AclOwner` annotation in order to grant them special permission.
 But that also means that all of the members who can access the chat-room with a `READ` permission can also see this property and its content.
-We cannot filter the content of this property, because the member of the chat-room should can see each-others, so if a moderator is also a common member of the group, then he became visible via this association too.
+We cannot filter the content of this property, because the member of the chat-room should be allowed to see each-others, so if a moderator is also a common member of the group, then he became visible via this association too.

 Here comes the `@AclLinkRole` annotation.
-If a _referenced_ property is annotated with this annotation then that property-reference endpoint is only visible for users who has any of the roles listed in the `value` field of the annotation.
-If a user tries to access the given endpoint, - like `.../api/chatrooms/23/moderators` in this case - then will get a 404 response.
+If a _referenced_ property is annotated with this annotation then that property-reference endpoint is only visible for users who have any of the roles listed in the `value` field of the annotation.
+If a user tries to access the given endpoint, - like `.../api/chatrooms/23/moderators` in this case - then he will get a 404 response.
 On top of that he cannot even see the `hateos` link to this endpoint in the parent entity.
 So when he access the `api/chatrooms/23` endpoint the `"moderators":".../api/chatroom/23/moderators` link wont't appear for him in the response.

 This annotation is a very convenient tool for hiding certain properties from common users without creating - otherwise unnecessary - extra entities.

-Of course it work only for referenced properties.
+Of course it works only for referenced properties.
 Properties of non-exposed types or primitive types are not affected by this annotation.

 ## @PreAuthorize